Illegal Interview Questions You Thought Were Harmless

 Even though this sounds like a casual, innocent question, it is not allowed in a job interview.
 It’s covered by a general prohibition about discrimination over parental status.

 This question is not legal.
 Employers used to ask this of women to avoid hiring someone that would go out on maternity leave.
 It is illegal to discriminate on the basis of gender and on the basis of pregnancy.

 How Old Are You?

-Age discrimination is illegal, so this question is off limits.
-Some companies have tried to avoid hiring workers over a certain age for fear of higher insurance costs, the potential for more absences, and for a general age bias.
+Age discrimination is illegal, so this question is off-limits.
+Some companies have tried to avoid hiring workers over a certain age for fear of higher insurance costs, the potential for more absences, and for general age bias.
 For this reason, employers are not supposed to ask what year you graduated from college, either, unless there is some job-related reason for the question.